Decoupling of the many-body effects from the electron mass in GaAs by means of reduced dimensionality: I. Introduction

 A way of controlling the effect of e-e interactions on the carrier mass is by altering the coordination number of the electrons, via lowering the dimensionality $D$ of the system.
 In 1970, after Esaki and Tsu's \cite{esaki_superlattice_1970} breakthrough with the invention of semiconductor quantum wells, two-dimensional electron systems became available, which have since been perfected to extremely high qualities.
 The study of the electron mass as a function of carrier density in GaAs/AlGaAs two-dimensional (2D) heterostructures has, however, resulted in conflicting results, with values both above and below the band mass being reported across a range of techniques and for varying carrier densities \cite{coleridge_effective_1996,hayne_exchange_1992,hatke_evidence_2013,tan_measurements_2005}.
-Going further to a 1D geometry changes the effect of interactions drastically, from single-electron mass renormalisation to spin-charge separation \cite{Auslaender05,jompol_probing_2009} predicted by the Luttinger-liquid theory \cite{Tomonaga50,Luttinger63}.
-As a result, the Fermi sea of electrons described by only one mass (making the band-structure and the many-body effects fundamentally indistinguishable in $D>1$) separates into two bands for excitations of spin (\emph{i.e.}, spinons) and charge (\emph{i.e.}, holons), which can be described by two incommensurate masses $m_{\textrm{s}}$ and $m_{\textrm{c}}$, respectively \cite{vianez_observing_2021}.
-This offers a new method for decoupling the effect of interactions from the measured band mass, whereby $m_{0}$ can be determined by increasing the density and observing the point where the two masses converge in the non-interacting limit, see the dashed lines in Fig.\ \ref{fig1}.
+Going further to a one-dimensional (1D) geometry changes the effect of interactions drastically, with reduced masses having already been found in gold atomic chains \cite{nilius_development_2002}.
+In semiconductor systems, however, the most drastic departure from the single-electron picture has been what came to be known as spin-charge separation \cite{Auslaender05,jompol_probing_2009} predicted by the Luttinger-liquid theory \cite{Tomonaga50,Luttinger63}.
+As a result, we have shown that the Fermi sea of electrons described by only one mass (making the band-structure and the many-body effects fundamentally indistinguishable in $D>1$) separates into two bands for excitations of spin (\emph{i.e.}, spinons) and charge (\emph{i.e.}, holons), which can be described by two incommensurate masses $m_{\textrm{s}}$ and $m_{\textrm{c}}$, respectively \cite{vianez_observing_2021}.
+This offers a method for decoupling the effect of interactions from the measured band mass, whereby $m_{0}$ can be determined by increasing the density and observing the point where the two masses converge in the non-interacting limit.